For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 Are rectocele and enterocele the same thing?

-No. Rectocele is the bulging of the rectum toward the posterior wall of the vagina.
-Enterocele is the prolapse of the small intestine toward the upper or posterior part of the vagina.
-However, the two may occur together.
+No. Rectocele is the bulging of the rectum towards the back wall of the vagina.
+Enterocele is the prolapse of the small intestine towards the upper or back part of the vagina.
+However, the two can be seen together.

 Can rectocele-enterocele be treated without surgery?

-In mild and moderate cases, non-surgical treatment may be possible with pelvic floor exercises, constipation treatment, lifestyle changes, and a vaginal pessary [3,4].
+In mild and moderate cases, non-surgical treatment may be possible with pelvic floor exercises, constipation treatment, lifestyle adjustments and vaginal pessary.

-No. If the prolapse is mild and the patient does not experience significant discomfort, follow-up and lifestyle changes may be sufficient.
-Surgery is generally considered when symptoms are significant.
+No. If the sagging is mild and the patient does not experience significant discomfort, follow-up and lifestyle adjustments may be sufficient.
+Surgery is usually considered if complaints are significant.

 Why is constipation important in rectocele?

-Because chronic constipation and straining increase pressure on the pelvic floor.
-This may worsen symptoms and increase the risk of recurrence after treatment.
+Because chronic constipation and straining increases the pressure on the pelvic floor.
+This may worsen complaints and increase the risk of recurrence after treatment.

-A pessary is a support device placed inside the vagina.
-It may help reduce the feeling of pressure and fullness by providing mechanical support to prolapsed tissues [5].
+Pessar is a support device placed inside the vagina.
+It can help reduce the feeling of pressure and fullness by providing mechanical support to sagging tissues.

-Yes, prolapse may develop again over time in some patients.
-Preventing constipation, avoiding heavy lifting, weight control, and pelvic floor exercises may help reduce the risk of recurrence.
+Yes, some patients may develop sagging again over time.
+Preventing constipation, avoiding heavy lifting, weight control and pelvic floor exercises can help reduce the risk of recurrence.

 References